ARMmaster17/Cobra/PITCHME.md

 ### The Problem

-Drivers spend large amounts of time circling decks and lots trying to find a spot.
+Drivers spend large amounts of time looking for a spot.

 - Wastes time of driver
 - Increases gas usage